jonathan-hurley/poker-mavens/README.md

 3. You can choose to modify the following files to better customize your results:
      - `images/logo.png`: this is the logo that is generated at the top of all HTML files
      - `scripts/config.sh`: specifically, the `POKER_SITE_NAME` environment variable

+#### EC2
+Running these scripts on your AWS EC2 instance is possible.
+However, its computing power is limited and they will take much longer to run.

 ## Running the Scripts
 You should be able to the run the scripts using `Git Bash` and executing the `generate.sh` script.